-Erin Givens, OUC Vegetation Management Specialist, attributed OUC’s Tree Line USA© award streak to “a commitment to sustainable urban forest management.”
+Erin Givens, OUC Vegetation Program Manager, attributed OUC’s Tree Line USA© award streak to “a commitment to sustainable urban forest management.”
 Givens added that “OUC goes to great lengths to maintain a healthy tree canopy in our service territory, and we promote tree plantings in the community by giving away tree seedlings and educating the public on the environmental benefits trees provide.”

 OUC encourages customers to keep safety in mind during any landscaping project.
 Before planting trees or doing other work outdoors, Florida law requires residents to call Sunshine State One-Call at 800-432-4770 or 8-1-1.
 Through this federally designated number arrangements are made for utilities to inspect properties for underground pipes and electric lines.
 Please call at least two business days before starting, whether it involves heavy equipment or even simple landscaping.